Carl Ferdinand Degen: The encounter with Abel

-This would soon turn out to be a very prophetic piece of advice.
+This soon turned out to be a very prophetic piece of advice.
 Abel himself soon discovered a mistake in his investigations of the quintic equation, but continued to work on the existence of solutions.
 Two years later he could prove that they in general have no algebraic solutions.

 Degen's recommendation to concentrate instead on the elliptic integral had most probably made some impression on the young student.
 In the summer of 1823 Abel was on a short visit to Copenhagen where he met Degen.
 In a letter to his friend and former teacher Bernt Michael Holmboe in Oslo he wrote that he had constructed elliptic functions by inverting the corresponding integrals.
 The following year in a letter to Degen he could report that these new functions had two periods.
 Although this discovery marks the beginning of a new and very important branch of modern mathematics, Abel waited with the publication of his results.
 That happened first in 1827.
 Degen had in the meantime died and was therefore unaware of the beautiful discoveries Abel had made and which he had prophesied.